Skip to main content

 Quickly gaining in popularity, this internet option uses wireless cellular data infrastructure to create a local area network for your devices.

-We recommend a hardwired internet connection such as cable or fiber because they are more reliable.
-Wireless connections like satellite and mobile broadband can be heavily reliant on other external factors like congestion and weather.
+Hardwired internet connection – such as cable or fiber – are preferred because they are more reliable.
+Wireless connections – like satellite and mobile broadband – can be heavily reliant on other external factors like congestion and weather.

-Your exact upload and download speed needs will depends on what services you're hosting and for how many people.
-For a home server serving your immediate family, here is a good starting point:
+Exact upload and download speed requirements will depends on what services you're hosting, as well as how many people will be accessing them.
+Hosting a home server serving your immediate family, here is a good starting point:

 Download